Skip to main content

 Result: Keyword lists that look complete but silently miss 20-40% of real search demand.

 This is the methodology behind Topic Sieve.
-Instead of treating keyword grouping as a single-step vector similarity problem, it runs keywords through multiple layers of structured and learned intelligence.
+Instead of treating topic classification as a single-step process, it runs candidate topics through multiple layers of validation including search demand checks, product sufficiency, existing traffic analysis, page competition, and product match for accurate topic-level filtering.

 Each layer adds a different kind of intelligence.
-Together they catch what any single method misses.
+Together they catch what any single keyword clustering method misses.

 1